 Nevada Car Insurance

 The Nevada Department of Transportation (NDOT) requires every driver in Nevada to have car insurance.
-So before you take that drive out to the Hoover Dam, be sure to check your glove compartment.
-You must keep your Nevada proof of insurance card in your car at all times.
+So, before you take that drive out to the Hoover Dam, be sure to check your glove compartment or your insurance mobile app to access your insurance card.
+With GEICO, you can easily access your insurance card right from your GEICO Mobile app.
+You must always be able to provide proof of Nevada car insurance.
 If you drive without it, you could receive a citation if you're pulled over.

 Nevada Auto Insurance: Required Coverage

-The state of Nevada requires at least the following car insurance coverage for the legal operation of a motor vehicle:
+The state of Nevada requires at least the following car insurance coverages for the legal operation of a motor vehicle:

 Note: You may choose to reject uninsured motorist coverage in Nevada.